Evanavevan/Machine-Learning/README.md

 # Machine-Learning
-Some projects of machine learning
+There are some projects of machine learning！